Chinese New Year From Traditional to Playful

 Rice is the South’s counter crop to the wheat of the North, and rice cakes — another form of nian gao (see the next recipe) — provide that same chewy satisfaction that dumpling dough would.
 Rice cakes are also treated in similarly savory applications in Southern China, like in this recipe.
 You can buy rice cakes in stores in a hard, dry form to reconstitute by boiling, then steam or saute them with vegetables and meat.

-One of the most iconic dishes of the Spring Festival, this interpretation of New Year cake made with sweet rice flour and brown sugar (either Chinese brown sugar or the regular American kind) is more common than the previous savory version.
+One of the most iconic dishes of the Spring Festival, this interpretation of Chinese New Year rice cake made with sweet rice flour and brown sugar (either Chinese brown sugar or the regular American kind) is more common than the previous savory version.
 “Nian gao” literally means “higher year” and serves as an inspiration to do better as you enjoy the sweetness of life.
 This recipe’s a basic one; you can build on it or repurpose as you like.
 In Hebei, on the coast of Northern China, it’s common to steam this with jujube dates and sweet red beans.
 West of there in Shanxi, or north in Inner Mongolia, they’ll deep-fry the batter before adding fillings of the same.

 Cook up some more good luck